ryhled/cached/README.md

 #### What is Cached?

-The goal of Cached is to be a thin, fast, wrapper around existing, official, cache libraries (Like MemoryCache and DistributedCache).
+The goal of Cached is to be a thin, fast, wrapper around existing cache providers (like MemoryCache).

-Cached wraps these libraries and makes them concurrency-safe, **with a minimal amount of locking**.
+Cached wraps these providers and makes them concurrency-safe **with a minimal amount of locking**.
 It also provides flexibility and ease-of-use.

 #### Why use Cached?